 Annotate RTSP (optional): Select which registered solutions' bounding boxes should be drawn on this camera's output stream.

 By default, Video Output does not draw bounding boxes around detected objects - this functionality can be enabled here.
 Bounding boxes of multiple solutions are drawn on top of each other, in the order you set the solutions on the right side panel.
 Only solutions with the same camera as the Video Output's registered will show up here.

 Note that if a solution associated with a Video Output gets disarmed, their bounding boxes will also stop showing up in the Video Output's stream.

 It is advised to add all required solutions to a Video Output, as only one Video Output may be registered per camera.

 Click Submit to save your changes.

-Your Video Output is created and almost ready to be used - proceed to the next chapter.
+Your Video Output is created and is almost ready to be used - proceed to the next chapter.